Together Wellbeing Pathway

 - Increased efficiency, cost effectiveness and quality of OPD pathway services

 The TWP operates an integrated model of care and demonstrates effective communication methods, involving health, criminal justice and social care professionals, as well as non-statutory partners.
 The model is underpinned by the concept of relational security and a clear understanding of the importance of boundaries.

 The TWP service supports people who identify as male and who are impacted by personality difficulties and are screened on the Offender Personality Disorder Pathway.
-The service focuses predominantly, but not exclusively, on young people of 18-30 years old and individuals from Black, Asian and Minority Ethnic backgrounds (BAME).
+The service focuses predominantly, but not exclusively, on young people of 18-30 years old and individuals from Black, Asian and Minority Ethnic backgrounds.

-The support offered is independent, flexible, needs-led and highly individualised; aiming to help service-users increase their levels of overall engagement and improve their ability to form and maintain stronger relationships.
+The support offered is independent, flexible, needs-led and highly individualised; aiming to help people who use the service increase their levels of overall engagement and improve their ability to form and maintain stronger relationships.
 The TWP service aims to support people for up to 12-18 months to:

-- Increase and sustain their engagement to support networks
+- Increase and sustain their engagement with support networks

 - Build stronger relationships (e.g. family, friends, community-based groups)